beyonderVN/Tasty/README.md

 * [ ] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
 * [ok] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
 * [ ] Enable your app to [receive implicit intents](http://guides.codepath.com/android/Using-Intents-to-Create-Flows#receiving-implicit-intents) from other apps.
 When a link is shared from a web browser, it should pre-fill the text and title of the web page when composing a tweet.
-* [ ] When a user leaves the compose view without publishing and there is existing text, prompt to save or delete the draft.
+* [ ] When a userModel leaves the compose view without publishing and there is existing text, prompt to save or delete the draft.
 The draft can be resumed from the compose view.

 The following **additional** features are implemented: